commonpike/fairpost/docs/NewPlatform.md

 - import your class
 - add `PlatformId.FOOBAR` for your platform

-Then in `.env`, enable your platformId
+Then in your users `storage.json`, enable your platformId
 ```
-FAIRPOST_PLATFORMS=foobar,..,..
+PLATFORMS=foobar,..,..
 ```

 check if it works: